serteri/workbookt1/readme.md

 ![TCP](./images/tcp2.png)(19)

 HTTP and HTTPS:
-HTTP is the hypertext Transfer Protocol. it is the foundation of the World Wide Web(www).
+HTTP is the Hypertext Transfer Protocol. it is the foundation of the World Wide Web(www).
 It is an application layer protocol.
 It is a request-response protocol for the web.(20)

-It was created to implement smooth communicate between devices and applications on the web.(21) There are two sides client and server.Client sends a request to the server.
-Server reponds the request with a status line or error code.(22)
+It was created to implement smooth communicate between devices and applications on the web.(21) There are two sides: client and server.Client sends a request to the server and server responds the request with a status line or error code.(22)

 ![http](./images/htpp.gif)(22)